Categories

 In this stage the object is to progressively drop the different levels of striving and conflict that you feel within yourself.

 Take a few breaths to center yourself, then encourage yourself to move into a state of acceptance of yourself, what you find within you, and whatever circumstances you find yourself in.
 Alternate for a while between the breathing (to center and focus yourself) and entering into a state of easy, relaxed non-striving.
-With each round of breathing and relaxing, try and enter one step deeper into the feeling of non-striving; learn to move easily and smoothly with whatever it is you find within.
+With each round of breathing and relaxing, try and enter one step deeper into the feeling of non-striving; learn to move easily and smoothly with whatever it is you find within yourself.
 You can stay with stage two for as long as you like, it’s good to really immerse yourself in it deeply when you can.

 Striving better